lutfilutfi/JSONSchemaDiscovery/README.md

 ## Running the multiple container app
 Run `docker-compose up` to simultaneously launch FE BE and Mongo db, make sure docker engine is running before executing the command

+## Check similarity of JSONSchema defination
+Use the .bson file in the examples folder to create a collection.
+Simmply generate the schema defination using the app  and download the file.
+Use the checksimilar.py script to compare the schema definitions.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.